Writing code with intelligence in Xcode

 [Image]

-Xcode responds under your prompt in the conversation area of the coding assistant.
-The response may contain content that you can interact with.
-For example, if the response references a filename, click the arrow button next to the filename to open it in the source editor.
-To continue the conversation with the coding assistant, enter follow-up prompts, like:
+Review the response in the transcript, because it may contain content that you can interact with.
+For example, if a response references a filename, click the arrow button next to the filename to open it in the source editor where Xcode uses multicolor change bars to highlight any changes to your code.

 [Image]